Emergency Response & Preparedness

-Any problems impacting, or having the potential to impact, water quality, or loss of pressure must be reported:
+- Any incident impacting, or having the potential to impact, water quality, or causing a loss of pressure:

 - A follow up call should be made to the Bureau of Water System Engineering during business hours at 609-292-2957.

-- Submit the appropriate supporting form electronically to the Division's general email address (firstname.lastname@example.org) as soon as possible.
+- Submit the appropriate supporting form electronically to the Division's emergency email address (firstname.lastname@example.org) as soon as possible.

 - Do Not Drink Advisory: Advises customers not to use the water supply for potable purposes and only advocates its use for sanitary and fire-fighting needs.